What It Really Means to be Turning Fifty

 Is it because it’s proof positive we’re at the half way point?
 Ha, even that’s an ambitious thought unless you’re sure you’ll live to be a centenarian!
 Like most anxiety promoters, turning fifty is really a product of our perceptions isn’t it?

 Perhaps the end of our youth.
 Turning fifty is the final “I can’t ignore seeing gray hairs and wrinkles in the mirror” kind of wake up call.
 The realization that all that frollicking on the beach we did in our youth is coming back to bite us big time.

 Have you ever woken up and said, “What the hell am I doing here?
 How did I get here?
 Who is this person I used to know?”

 With all the change, we often feel too tired to really give a damn.
 We’re wondering what happened to all that we knew and was familiar.

-Just before I turned fifty I ended my 21 year old marriage and after a brief fling at singledom I moved across states to begin a new relationship.
+Just before I turned fifty I ended my 21 year old marriage and after a brief stint of singledom I moved across states to begin a new relationship.
 Convinced I had figured out this whole transition thing, I leapt to an exciting new life with the certainty of a 21 year old.
 Instead of using my 49 year old brain, I acted without fear or common sense.
 When the dust settled I realized I hadn’t acted for my best interests, but with some fuzzy notion that things would magically work out.
 They didn’t.

 My 50 year old self lived through a very painful soul searching meltdown when I realized my mistake.
 I’d given responsibility for my happiness to someone else instead of making it my priority.
 Which only goes to prove you still have a lot to learn at fifty.

 What’s this got to do with turning fifty and feeling life may be half over?

 The pain of failing in love, work, or relationships is enhanced, no magnified if we’re fifty or older.
 We’re supposed to get it right.
 We’re supposed to know what we’re doing!